 Watch Out For The Packaging On Bamboo Cups

-I’d say that this is where most manufacturers get sneaky and where we all go very wrong.
+I’d say this is where most manufacturers get sneaky and where we all go very wrong.
 It’s hard to tell because you’re meant to be able to trust the labels on the products you purchase.
-Unfortunately, we can’t trust everything we read and is why we need to do our research to make ourselves more conscious of matters like toxic bamboo cups.
+Unfortunately, we can’t trust everything we read, and that is why we need to do our research to make ourselves more conscious of matters like toxic bamboo cups.

 All that was written on the packaging of one brand was that it should be kept out of the microwave.
 Their reason for stating this was not because of the chemicals it will release, but to preserve its longevity.
 How bizarre!
 Lastly, they are dishonest in stating that these bamboo cups will simply ‘decompose.’
 It’s physically impossible.
 Sure, natural bamboo fibers will bio-degrade over time, but the cups will not decompose even if you give them years.

 In fact, bamboo cups can’t even be recycled through standard methods.
 The only option is to burn them which is a mission and very few people would be able to do this.
 So your best bet is to simply reach for another kind of coffee cup.
 Not the bamboo kind.